18 Therapist-Approved Date Night Questions for a Stronger Relationship

 Questions that involve a measure of unpredictability, even risk, allow partners to show a lighter, funnier side, and pull us out of day-to-day stress.

-“Play comes before foreplay,” Newman says.
+“Play comes before foreplay,” says Stephanie Newman, PhD, a clinical psychologist in New York City.
 “Go light.
 Have fun.
 Flirt.
 Ask something silly, even ridiculous.”

 How did your day go at work?
 Did anything interesting happen?

-Sure, it’s an old standby, but that’s for a reason.
+Sure, it’s an old standby, but that’s for good reason.
 It’s a simple but effective way to connect.
 (Here are ways to make your partner feel loved.)

 What was your favorite trip, and what about it was memorable?